 When testing change tables we look at:

-- Stability: About 20kg of downward force is applied to the edge of the table to see if it tilts or tips.
+About 20kg of downward force is applied to the edge of the table to see if it tilts or tips.
 We normally test change tables after following assembly instructions, but we also consider scenarios where consumers may not have installed them correctly.
 For example, a heavy change table may require anchorage to the wall to prevent it from tipping and crushing a child.
-We would test its stability without being anchored, just in case a consumer fails to do so.
+We test its stability without being anchored, just in case a parent or carer fails to do so.

 We rate children's products a bit differently to other tests, due to the strong interest in safety.
 We rate them according to whether they pass or fail major tests.